 conserve the resources that are crucial to humanity’s current and future

 political, financial and ecological challenges that confront us today, many

 Earth Manifesto essays explore Big Picture perspectives of these dilemmas.
-One of the most recent pieces is a clarion
+One of these pieces is a clarion call for

 and in Revelations of a Modern Prophet.